guzmanfg/intervals/README.md

 # Intervals

-Browser microlibrary to work with intervals.
+Microlibrary to work with intervals.

 Remarks
 -------